Bounty0x Price Tops $0.0014 on Major Exchanges (BNTY)

 Buying and Selling Bounty0x

-It is usually not currently possible to buy alternative cryptocurrencies such as Bounty0x directly using U.S. dollars.
-Investors seeking to acquire Bounty0x should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Bounty0x using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Bounty0x directly using US dollars.
+Investors seeking to acquire Bounty0x should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Bounty0x using one of the exchanges listed above.

 Receive News & Updates for Bounty0x Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bounty0x and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.